ConradBraam/ble-cliapp-public/README.md

   * `BleTestCase.getDevice(self, id) -> BleDevice` : Return an instance of the device referenced by `id`.
   * `BleDevice`: Object representing a device running mbed os BLE shell
-    - `BleDevice.command(self, module, cmd, *argv) -> CommandResult` : Execute a command.
-The format is the samee as the one used in command line.
+    - `BleDevice.command(self, cmd, expectedRetcode = 0) -> CommandResult` : Execute a command.
+The format is
+      the same as the one used in command line.
+However, in this case cmd is a string specifying the module, command and arguments.
+Furthermore, it the command is expected to fail, then `expectedRetcode` can be set to the expected failure value, otherwise mbed-clitest will stop the test.
-    - `BleDevice.ble(self, cmd, *argv) -> CommandResult` : Shortcut for BleDevice.command(self, 'ble', cmd, *argv).
+    - `BleDevice.ble(self, cmd, *argv) -> CommandResult` : Shortcut for `BleDevice.command(self, 'ble' + cmd + *argv)`.
+    - `BleDevice.bleWithRetcode(self, expectedRetcode, cmd, argv*) -> CommandResult` : Shortcut for
+      `BleDevice.command(self, 'ble' + cmd, + *argv, expectedRetcode)`.
-    - `BleDevice.gap(self, cmd, *argv) -> CommandResult` : Shortcut for BleDevice.command(self, 'gap', cmd, *argv).
+    - `BleDevice.gap(self, cmd, *argv) -> CommandResult` : Shortcut for `BleDevice.command(self, 'gap' + cmd + *argv)`.
   * `CommandResult`: This is the result of the command, this class contains three attributes
     - `status`: The result status code
     - `error`: Error informations about this command, this attribute is optionnal.
 The format of this attribute is the same as the one returned in the JSON document.
-    - `result`: Ruesult of this command, this attribute is optionnal.
+    - `result`: Result of this command, this attribute is optional.
 The format of this attribute is the same as the one returned in the JSON document.
-    - CommandResult.success(self) -> boolean : indicate if the operation have succeeded or not
+    - CommandResult.success(self) -> boolean : indicate if the operation have succeeded or not.

 #### Full example